Sabanci Renewables

 Community Impact

-Sabanci Renewables acquired the 130 MWDC Lucky 7 solar project in Hopkins County, Texas (ERCOT).
-The project has reached out to COD in Q3 2027.
-The acquisition of Lucky 7 is a significant step in Sabanci Renewables Inc.'s expansion into the US renewable energy market.
+Sabanci Renewables acquired the 130 MWdc Lucky 7 solar project in Hopkins County, Texas (ERCOT).
+The project is expected to reach COD in Q3 2027.
+The acquisition of Lucky 7 furthers Sabanci Renewables Inc.'s expansion into the US renewable energy market.

 Lucky 7 Solar Farm LLC Report